Souphanouvong: President of the Lao People's Democratic Republic

-Later and personal life
+Personal life

 He was married to Nguyen Thi Ky Nam, a Vietnamese woman who was the daughter of a civil servant.
 The two had ten children.
 Souphanouvong spoke eight languages, including Greek and Latin.
 His son, Khamsay Souphanouvong, escaped the country and applied for political asylum in New Zealand in 2000.

 Souphanouvong died on 9 January 1995 in Vientiane, due to a heart disease.
 Following his death, the Laotian government decreed five days of mourning in his honour.

 He is celebrated by the leadership of the Lao People's Democratic Republic and its press organs as a hero and "light figure" of the revolution and the Laotian nation.
 Especially on his 95th birthday in 2004, officials have increasingly emphasized his role in recent Laotian history and his services to the revolution, independence and national interests as well as the preservation of peace.
-He was buried in a stupa next to the Pha That Luang and in 2012, his remains were moved to the newly constructed national cemetery in Vientiane.
+He was buried in a stupa next to the Pha That Luang, and in 2012, his remains were moved to the newly constructed national cemetery in Vientiane.